redislabs-training/ru102py/README.md

     source env/bin/activate

-Install the app and its dependencies by running the following command from the base directory of the project:
+Install the app and its dependencies by running the following commands from the base directory of the project:

+    pip install --upgrade pip
-    pip install -e .
+    pip install wheel pip-tools
+    pip-sync requirements.txt requirements-dev.txt

 ### Redis